soda4fries/ToyProgrammingLanguage/readme.md

+##Setup for the program

-install antler python runtime
+install antlr python runtime

 ```
 pip install antlr4-python3-runtime==4.13.0
 ```

-generate antler lexer and parser with visitor pattern (java must be installed). visitor is easier for expression, return values, and functional things kinda
+generate antlr lexer and parser with visitor pattern (java must be installed). visitor is easier for expression, return values, and functional things kinda

 ```
 java -jar antlr.jar -Dlanguage=Python3 -visitor SimpleLang.g4
 ```

+!!!NOTES!!!
 only the interpreter.py SimpleLang.g4, usage.py are not auto-generated.
 Rest can be deleted if buggy

+##Information about the program

 Three primitive types - int, bool, string with static typing

 Variable declarations (let), assignments, if/else control flow, returns, and function calls

 Arithmetic (+,-,*,/), comparisons (>,<,>=,<=,==,!=), logical (and,or), parentheses grouping